Skip to main content

 First quarter

 Michigan won the opening coin toss and deferred to the second half, starting the game on defense.
-On the first play from scrimmage, Will Rogers hit Denzel Boston for a 36-yard reception, setting the Huskies up in U-M territory right off the bat.
+On the first play from scrimmage, Washington quarterback Will Rogers hit Denzel Boston for a 36-yard completion, setting the Huskies up in U-M territory right off the bat.
 However, the Washington offense would sputter and settled for a 41-yard field goal attempt from Grady Gross, which was no good.
-Michigan would take over at its 24 yard line with 12:03 on the clock.
-After 8 plays and 31 yards gained, U-M was forced to punt it back to Washington, who took over on their 17-yard line at the 7:54 mark.
+Michigan took over at its 24-yard line with 12:03 on the clock in the first.
+After 8 plays and 31 yards gained, U-M was forced to punt it back to Washington, which took over on its own 17-yard line at the 7:54 mark.

-The Huskies responded with an 83-yard touchdown drive – a pass from 3 yards out from Rogers to Boston – that went 13 plays to take a 7-0 lead with 2:38 to go in the quarter.
-The Wolverines gave up three third down conversions on the drive, including a 39-yard reception to Giles Jackson.
-Michigan would go three and out on its next possession, punting back to Washington down to the UW 28-yard line with 1:07 to go.
-The Huskies would go three and out as the quarter expired.
+The Huskies responded with a 13-play, 83-yard touchdown drive – scoring on a pass from 3 yards out from Rogers to Boston – to take a 7-0 lead with 2:38 to go in the quarter.
+The Wolverines gave up three third-down conversions on the drive, including a 39-yard reception by Giles Jackson.
+Michigan would go three-and-out on its next possession, punting back to Washington down to the UW 28-yard line with 1:07 to go.
+The Huskies went three-and-out as the quarter expired.

 WASHINGTON 7, MICHIGAN 0